Grades 8 -12

 As an experienced educator of children and adolescents, I have spent years working with the nation’s top experts to find new and inventive ways to engage learners.
 Traditional educators have been using the same methods for over 100 years.
 Unfortunately, schools today have so much institutional weight that they can’t adequately respond to the changes happening in the day-to-day.
 Thus schools continue to graduate students whose skillsets, while valuable in school, do not match the needs of society.

-Through our work with universities such as Northwestern and Stanford as well as several innovation high school across the country, we’ve built a program that highlights the demonstrable skills needed to align with the expectations of high-level university programs.
+Through our work with universities such as Northwestern and Stanford as well as several innovative high schools across the country, we’ve built a program that highlights the demonstrable skills needed to align with the expectations of high-level university programs.
 More importantly, however, is that our school intentionally creates a cognitively rigorous environment that gives students the skills that make them marketable anywhere they’ll want to go after Bennett Day.

 We look forward to meeting you soon at an information session and tour.